Who should attend?

 - The blind tasting of a white and a red (Swiss) wine

 Required prior knowledge for course: – Certificate in Swiss Wine.
-An advantage: The WSET® Level 2 Award in Wines and Spirits and / or the WSET® Level 3 Award in Wines and Spirits or equivalent
+An advantage: The WSET® Level 2 Award in Wines and Spirits and / or the WSET® Level 3 Award in Wines or equivalent

 Guided learning hours: – It is recommended that the teaching time for the course is no less than 14 hours and should be no more than 18 hours